kshyju/BrowserDetector/README.md

     }
 }
 ````

+### Interpreting the Name values returned by `IBrowser.Name`

+ * Firefox - Firefox browser.
+ * EdgeChromium - The new Chromium based Microsoft Edge browser.
+ * Edge - The legacy Edge browser.
+ * Safari - The Safari browser.
+ * Chrome - The Chrome browser.

 ### What is the Perf impact on adding this package ?

 I ran benchmarks on Safari and Chrome desktop user agents and those seems to return the results around **~ 1 micro second.** Heap allocation varies based on the input.